lbf-star/fengni_minidemo/README.md

 **Silent Speaker** is a high-performance, security-focused implementation of the **fengni** protocol.
 Built on top of QUIC, it is designed to be highly resistant to traffic analysis and network instability.

 ### The fengni Protocol
-**fengni** (pronounced like *"funny"*) refers to the core architectural design of this system.
+**fengni** (pronounced like *"fenny"*) refers to the core architectural design of this system.
 The name is derived from the Chinese word **"封泥" (fēng ní)**, which refers to the "Clay Seals" used in ancient China to protect the privacy of official correspondences and documents.

 Like its namesake, the **fengni** protocol ensures that the structure and content of your digital communication remain sealed and untamperable through modern cryptographic "clay":
 - **Dynamic Framing**: Obfuscated frame structures that shift based on a rotating salt.